stan-dev/cmdstanpy/docs/common_config.rst

 - ``inits``:  Specifies how the sampler initializes parameter values.

-- ``csv_basename``:  A path or file name which will be used as the basename for the CmdStan output files.
+- ``output_dir``:  A path or file name which will be used as the basename for the CmdStan output files.